agoldst/dfr-browser/README.md

 prepare_data(dfr_dirs,"data",doc_topics,keys)
 ```

+One optional file, `topic_scaled.csv`, must also be precalculated separately (more detail below).

 ## Using the browser

 1. Once the files are in place in a `data/` subdirectory, launch a web server in the `dfr-browser/` directory; `bin/server` uses the python 3 `http.server` module serving at `localhost:8888`.
 The point of the server is simply to allow the javascript to ask for the data files from your file system (via `d3.text`).